vmware/dod-compliance-and-automation/vsphere/8.0/docs/known-issues.md

 ## ESXi

-### [ESXI-80-000239] When attempting to configure Allowed IPs for the ESXi firewall you see the following error for some services: `Invalid operation requested: Can not change allowed ip list this ruleset, it is owned by system service.`
+### [ESXI-80-000239] When attempting to configure Allowed IPs for the ESXi firewall you may see an error for some services

 Related issue: None

+You may see the error `Invalid operation requested: Can not change allowed ip list this ruleset, it is owned by system service.` when configuring some services.

 Due to changes in the ESXi firewall some services are unable to be configured to restrict access via a list of IP addresses or ranges.
 See the [8.0 U2 release notes](https://docs.vmware.com/en/VMware-vSphere/8.0/rn/vsphere-vcenter-server-802-release-notes/index.html#Known%20Issues-Miscellaneous%20Issues) for more information.